phonedotcom/API-SDK-csharp/docs/SmsApi.md

 <a name="listaccountsms"></a>
 # **ListAccountSms**
-> ListSms ListAccountSms (int? accountId, List<string> filtersId = null, string filtersDirection = null, string filtersFrom = null, string sortId = null, string sortCreatedAt = null, int? limit = null, int? offset = null, string fields = null)
+> ListSms ListAccountSms (int? accountId, List<string> filtersId = null, string filtersFrom = null, string filtersTo = null, string filtersDirection = null, List<string> filtersExtension = null, string filtersCreatedAt = null, string sortId = null, string sortCreatedAt = null, int? limit = null, int? offset = null, string fields = null)

-Get a list of SMS messages for an account
+Get a list of SMS messages for an account.

+Get a list of SMS messages for an account.
 See Intro to SMS for more info on the properties.
+Note: This API is for users with Account Owner scope access token.
+Users with Extension User scope token should invoke the Extension level List SMS API with the following definition: GET https://api.phone.com/v4/accounts/:account_id/extensions/:extension_id/sms

 ### Example
 ```csharp